aviskase/aviskase.github.io/content/articles/2018-01-23-en-testers-in-this-world.md

 ![Ideal world of development]({attach}/images/world_1.png)

-## Real world of software development
+## Real World of Software Development

 But our current world is not ideal.
 No one has enough time.
 Overtimes.
 Burning out.
 Problems outside work.
 Toxic environment.
 No motivation.
 Some rogue manager keeps adding features out of scope.
 And bugs, bugs everywhere.
 This world is distorted, some products are a bit better than others, but no one is perfect.

 ![Real world of development]({attach}/images/world_2.png)

-## Testers in the real world of software development
+## Testers in the Real World of Software Development

 And that's where testers are coming.
 We are like clay, like sealing foam.
 We patch this not-ideal world.
 We make it less distorted.